googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 end
 ```

-The reported error event can also be customized
+The reported error event can also be customized:

 ```ruby
 begin
   fail "Boom!"